 *Values in the table are approximate.

-You should keep in mind that some Windows features such as System Restore and Recycle Bin, as well as drivers for your hardware, require additional space.
-Also, manufacturers usually dedicate a portion of storage space to files needed for system recovery.
+You should keep in mind that some Windows features such as Windows Update and System Restore, as well as drivers for your hardware, require additional space.
+Also, manufacturers usually dedicate a portion of storage space to files needed for system recovery, therefore shrinking available space for users’ files and programs.